rokath/trice/docs/TriceUserGuide.md

 ##  19. <a name='IDreferencelisttil.json'></a>ID reference list **til.json**

 - The `trice update` command demands a **til.json** file - it will not work without it.
 That is a safety feature to avoid unwanted file generations.
-If you sure to create a new **til.json** file create an empty one: `touch til.json`.
+If you are sure to create a new **til.json** file, create an empty one: `touch til.json`.
 - The name **til.json** is a default one.
 With the command line parameter `-i` you can use any filename.
 - It is possible to use several **til.json** files - for example one for each target project but it is easier to maintain only one **til.json*- file for all projects.
 - The ID reference list keeps all obsolete IDs with their format strings allowing compatibility to former firmware versions.